 When Is The Final Prospectus Prepared?

 Once the registration is effective, the final prospectus is prepared and distributed.
-Within the final prospectus, you’ll see the final public offering price and the number of shares issued.
+The final prospectus shows the final public offering price and the number of shares issued.
 Only then can one consider the public offering of shares complete.

 Where Does The Term Red Herring Come From?

--These securities may not be sold or made offers to buy be accepted before the time the registration statement becomes effective.
+- These securities may not be sold or made offers to buy be accepted before the registration statement becomes effective.

-As you can imagine, the wording within each individual filing can be slightly different.
+As you can imagine, the wording within each filing can be slightly different.

 The Cooling Off Period

-Twenty days, that’s the minimum amount of time between registration filing and its effective date.
+Twenty days is the minimum time between registration filing and its effective date.
 We also refer to this as the “cooling-off period.”
-During this time, the SCC can deem that registration deficient, in which case registration does not become effective until the deficiencies are corrected.
+During this time, the SCC can deem that registration deficient, in which case registration becomes ineffective until the deficiencies are corrected.

 Did You Know?